 What if you want to embed an image in the body of the mail?
 Is it okay to link the image address directly in HTML mail?
 The answer is that most email service providers automatically block pictures with external links because they don’t know whether these links point to malicious websites or not.

 To embed the image into the body of the mail, we just need to add the image as an attachment in the way of sending attachments.
-Then, in HTML, we can embed the attachment as an image by referring to src= “cid:0”.
-If you have multiple pictures, numbering them in turn and then referring to different cid: x.
+Then, in HTML, we can embed the attachment as an image by referring an image to src= “cid:0”.
+If you have multiple pictures, numbering them in turn and then referring each image to a different cid: x(image number).

 4. Support Both HTML And Plain Text Formats.